Volunteer or Visitor Application

 • Maintain appropriate dress.
 No cleavage or butt showing.
 No speedos, bikini tops or bikini bottoms.
 One piece or sports bra style and swim shorts okay.

-• Maintain appropriate, kind, and loving speech and avoid profane or vulgar language.
-Avoid jokes about illegal activities, suicide, sexual behaviors, abuse or minorities.
+• Maintain appropriate, kind, and loving atmosphere and avoid profane or vulgar language.
+Avoid jokes, stories and music involving illegal activities, suicide, sexual behaviors, abuse or minorities.

 Be a Humble Servant

-• Have a love for children and concern for their spiritual, physical, and emotional needs.
+• Have a love for others and concern for their spiritual, physical, and emotional needs.
 Maintain a positive and loving attitude towards them, even when they are challenging.

 • Be proactive and be looking for ways to help.
 Have a servant's heart demonstrated by a willingness to work hard at whatever you do.